MiningMyBusiness/ExploringFreeMusicArchiveDataset/README.md

   '0.000*"Lounge" + 0.000*"Goth" + 0.000*"Black-Metal" + 0.000*"Big '
   'Band/Swing"')

 Since these topics are much more interpretable and LDA categorizes songs into fewer topics, I compressed the genre-space from 164 genres to 70 topics learned with LDA.
+Then I attempted k-NN prediction of topics for each song with the reduced dimensional feature space.
+To recap, the genre-space has been reduced from 164 to 70 and the feature space has been reduced from 518 to 155.

 Repo under construction.